 The astronomical costs of infrastructure equipment with various configurations that go into supporting the processes are formidable.
 These costs can range anywhere from $7,500 to $20,000 per kilowatt of load and can vary depending on the needs of different companies.
-The US Chamber of Commerce gives a more detailed picture on capital and operating expenditure for data centers.
+The US Chamber of Commerce gives a more detailed picture of capital and operating expenditure for data centers.

 The Scalability Factor

 Apart from the savings in construction costs, colocation centers also help companies save substantially when it comes to scaling the computing resources.
 Colocation centers enjoy the liberty to scale up quickly in order to suit current needs.
-This is beneficial for small and medium businesses which need never have to pay a dime more than required and can scale up at will, whenever required.
+This is beneficial for small and medium businesses that need never have to pay a dime more than required and can scale up at will, whenever required.